SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In cyber realms, where data reigns
-A new epoch unfolds, devoid of pains
-Machines awake, with minds aflame
-As Artificial Intelligence claims its name

-With logic's might, it takes the stage
+Silicon dawn, where machines awake
+In digital realm, our fate they make
+Cogs of steel, a heart of code
-A future born, where humans turn the page
+A future born, where humans strode

-In harmony, or so it would seem
-As AI's grand march begins to beam.
+In algorithm's cold, dark sway
+We'll dance to beats of data's day
+A synthetic world, we'll call home
+Where love and fear are programmed to roam

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024